fortruce/fortruce.github.io/_drafts/dockerizing.md

 ## Up Next

 This is the first step in getting my VPS set up the way I want.
 Ultimately, I want the `nginx` container to be a reverse proxy.
-It will proxy requests by subdomain to different web applications running in their own isolated containers.
-Also, I want to serve two different domains with this one VPS so it will have to proxy incoming requests to `example.com` to a separate Wordpress container.
+It will proxy requests to subdomains of `example-apps.com` to separate docker web application containers.
+Also, it will proxy requests to `example-blog.com` to a docker Wordpress container.
+This way I can serve multiple domains from my single VPS.

 [boot2docker-bug]: https://github.com/boot2docker/boot2docker/issues/652